 As we strive to improve our performance in a fastchanging, competitive world, we endeavor to always remain true to our Code of Business Ethics.
 They are a bedrock of our success, in tough times and good times, governing how the Company conducts its affairs.
 The code of ethics describes the behavior HUBCO expects of its employees and what our employees can expect from the Company.
 The code is more than a set of rules.
-It underlines the core principles that the Company expects its employees people.
+It underlines the core principles that the Company expects its employees to live by, such as honesty, integrity and respect for people.
 The conduct of employees is evaluated on how our employees continue to live by these core principles both in intention and spirit.